drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 Iterators and Generators.

 With [loophp/collection](https://github.com/loophp/collection), you can use any kind of iterable types, by default.
-In the following examples, I will use a Generator, because it's convenient in this particular example.
+In the following examples, I will use a `Generator`, because it's convenient in this particular example.

 ```php
 <?php